-A backyard wedding is perfect for couples who love to be outdoors, want a uniquely sentimental feel, or want their dream wedding on a budget.
+A backyard wedding is perfect for couples who want a uniquely sentimental feel, love to be outdoors, or want their dream wedding on a budget.
 There are so many benefits to a backyard wedding–including cost and convenience–but with those benefits come a few extra details you need to keep in mind and situations you need to plan for.

 To keep you on track, we’ve compiled this comprehensive guide with everything you need to know about planning a backyard wedding, from logistics to design.
 Planning your backyard wedding has never been easier with these tips.

 Benefits of a Backyard Wedding